 Better Together—Return to Campus 2020-2021

-In our planning for reopening campus, we relied on information from national and local health and education authorities, as well as our international and independent school networks.
+We relied on information from national and local health and education authorities, as well as our international and independent school networks in our planning for reopening campus.
 We opened the school year in Remote Learning for Kindergarten- Grade 12, and transitioned to on-campus classes for all grades by December.
-However, as the situation changes so may our ability to be on-campus, so we have created a range of scenarios, with the ability to pivot among them as needed.
+As the situation changes so may our ability to how we can be on-campus, so we have created a range of scenarios, with the ability to pivot among them as needed.
 Our Better Together Reopening Plan details these scenarios, as well as a range of protocols and procedure we have implemented on campus.
 While we endeavor to keep this document as consistent as possible with published local and state guidelines, in a rapidly changing pandemic, we encourage you to check the San Francisco Department of Public Health's Coronavirus page for the most current regulations.
-If you have any questions or need additional clarification about our protocols, please reach out to our Pandemic Response Coordinator Julie Strong at email@example.com.
+If you have any questions or need additional clarification about our protocols, please reach out to our Pandemic Response Coordinator Julie Strong at firstname.lastname@example.org.

 As a valued member of the French American and International community, we understand it is our duty to protect not only ourselves but also those around us, including those who may be more vulnerable, in order to reduce the spread of COVID-19.
 We will do our part by acting in a responsible manner at school and away from school, understanding that making our own health and safety a top priority protects us all.
 We agree to abide by all behaviors, policies, procedures, and orders related to COVID-19 implemented by the state, county, and the school.
 Specifically, we will: